Lenten Book Study

 We begin our Lenten journey by confronting our own sin and mortality.
-Ashes remind us that we are going to die; however, they are marked on us in the sign of the cross to assure us of God’s love for us.
+Ashes marked as a cross remind us that we will die, and yet we will always belong to God.

 Ashes to Go

 For those whose schedule prevents them from attending the later services, and as a public witness to passers-by, pastors will be outside of the church marking people with ashes.

 April 14, 9:00 a.m. and 11:00 a.m.
 Sanctuary

 We wave palms as the people welcome Jesus to the Holy City, and then we continue our journey with Him to the cross.

 Lenten Labyrinth Experience